oahehc/AWS-serverless/README.md

 ----
 ### <b>STEP 11 &nbsp;</b> Deploy to S3
-1. create S3 bucket
+1. create S3 bucket<br>
 ![s3_createBucket](http://i.imgur.com/MgQpUPL.png)
 2. upload our code and public<br>
 *For official project, you might want to apply the pre-processing like uglify, minify etc.. before upload your code
 ![s3_createBucket](http://i.imgur.com/slnUwoS.png)
-3. set static web hosting and get the endpoint link
+3. set static web hosting and get the endpoint link<br>
 ![s3_createBucket](http://i.imgur.com/9CkQVUG.png)
 ![s3_createBucket](http://i.imgur.com/XEbWAyu.png)
 4. click the endpoint link, we can see and test the web application we have created